wembaSop/SV-MeCa/README.md

 ## SV-MeCa on HPC

 ### Singularity
-To run SV-MeCa with singularity you need a machine with root rigths.
-These steps should be done:
+To run SV-MeCa with Singularity you need a machine with root privileges.
+The following steps are required:

-Machine with root rights
+Machine with root privileges:
 - Fetch the docker image as described in [installation](#installation)
-- Build a singularity container from the docker-daemon as described [here](https://stackoverflow.com/questions/60314664/how-to-build-singularity-container-from-dockerfile)
+- Build a Singularity container from the docker-daemon as described [here](https://stackoverflow.com/questions/60314664/how-to-build-singularity-container-from-dockerfile)

-HPC Machine / local machine (without root rights)
+HPC or local machine without root privileges:
 - Copy the image to the HPC machine
 - Run SV-MeCa with singularity considering the volumes to bind.